 Scammers messaged Twitter followers of British retailer GAME that have bought the gaming consoles, pretending to be GAME’s official Twitter account.
 These scammers claimed that they need to make payments immediately on the consoles they bought.
-They ask that you either provide them with additional credit card information via a phishing link sent to you or through direct message back to them.
+They ask that you either provide them with additional credit card information or gift card numbers via a phishing link sent to you or through direct message back to them.
 With that credit card information, they then drain their victims’ bank accounts and steal all their money.

 How to Avoid PS5 and Xbox Shopping Scams

 - Don’t click on any random links.

 - Always check the URL of the retail store you are shopping at for spelling errors.